 At Property Repair, all of our cellar conversion work is backed by a waterproof membrane guarantee.
 With Property Repair you can be sure your cellar conversion or basement conversion is fully guaranteed.
+Our service is rather unique in that we employ all of the trades required to carry out the project from inception to completion.
+We employ a large team of Trade Professionals including, Surveyors, Office Managers, Administrators, Electricians, Joiners, Plasterers, Plumbers, Painters, Decorators and Tilers.

-We have been converting Edinburgh’s New Town Cellars for almost 20 years.
+We have been converting Edinburgh’s New Town Cellars for over 20 years.
 Our reputation is unrivalled and our service is second to none.
 We are a local company specialising in the Conversion of Cellars in the New Town area of Edinburgh, particularly the EH3 postcode area.

 Our most recent Cellar Conversions in Edinburgh’s New Town have been in Dundas Street, Edinburgh, EH3 – Northumberland Street, Edinburgh, EH3 – Cumberland Street, Edinburgh, EH3 – Inverleith Terrace, Edinburgh, EH3.